For First-Time Visitors:

 If you need to cancel an event, we offer a full refund if the cancellation occurs 21 days or more before the event.
 If you are altering your booking within that period, we are happy to offer a credit for use at MetroRock, minus the deposit.
 We will not offer a refund for no-shows or cancellations within 48 hours before the event.

 Auto-belays are always available.
 If you're already at the gym, we have an informal system where you can put your name on a whiteboard located near the water fountain/bathrooms.
 Check the board for likeminded people and add your own name if necessary.

 Otherwise, bouldering is always a very good option.
 Our boulder areas are usually very social and you're bound to meet fellow climbers if you hang around long enough.

 All gyms have gear shops with a selection of clothes, shoes, harnesses, chalk, rope and other hardware.
 We can get you outfitted for a day in the gym or a weekend at the crag.
 Unlike at outdoor superstores, all of our staff are experienced climbers who know the gear and what's best for your needs.

 Our restrooms feature lockers (locks available on a limited basis) and showers.

 We have free WIFI, ask the desk for the password.

 We have sitting areas for eating and offer a selection of drinks and snacks for sale.
-Please eat only at the picnic tables or party rooms to keep things neat and tidy.
+Please eat only at the picnic tables to keep things neat and tidy.

 The Dark Horse Bouldering Series is our homegrown bouldering competition and we're proud to say that it's become the premier comp in New England.
-Starting in October, the competition occurs over several events, culminating in the finals held in January or February.
+Starting in the fall, the competition occurs over several events, culminating in the finals held after the New Year!
 See the official Dark Horse site for more details.